robwierzbowski/charged-zsh-theme/README.md

 ![screenshot](screenshot.png)

-A simple prompt with lightning bolt for [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
+A simple zsh prompt with lightning bolt.
+Use with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
 Works well with the solarized dark theme.
 Also comes with three levels of CWD, current branch name, and a working or clean symbol.
 But the important part is the lightning bolt.